17 - 29 Conduct

 25. Users may use mains powered equipment such as laptops within the Library, but use is conditional upon the owner's acceptance of responsibility for any damage to University property caused by their equipment.

-26. Users wishing to use cameras or other recording equipment in the Library should ask permission from the Head of Customer Services.
+26. Users wishing to use cameras or other recording equipment in the Library should ask permission from the Customer Services Teams' Leader.
 External users will also require permission from the University Press Office.
 Users using digital cameras, personal scanners or similar equipment to copy Library materials must observe the law of copyright and not cause inconvenience to other users.

 27. Users must leave the Library by closing time, immediately on hearing the fire alarm, when required to do so in an emergency, or when asked to leave by a member of Library staff.